 Illinois primary voting gets underway: 5 things to watch in the elections

-It’s primary day in Illinois – and several races have politicos inside and outside the state fired up.
+It’s Primary Day in Illinois – and several races have politicos inside and outside the state fired up.

-From the governor’s race to local elections, this year's primary became a test, of sorts, of just how far a candidate can stray from their party while still holding onto their seats.
+From the governor’s race to local elections, this year's primary became a test, of sorts, of just how far a candidate can stray from his or her party while still holding onto a seat.

-For Illinois’s 3rd congressional district, Democratic Rep. Dan Lipinski faces a more progressive challenger as members of his party seem frazzled by his anti-abortion stance.
+For Illinois’s 3rd Congressional District, Democratic Rep. Dan Lipinski faces a more progressive challenger as members of his party seem frazzled by his anti-abortion stance.
 And Gov. Bruce Rauner, a Republican, faces a conservative challenger who has accused him of having “betrayed our party’s values.”

 Read on for a look at what to watch as Illinois’ primaries get under way and what’s at stake.